kihenkel/crypto-sync/README.md

 crypto-sync is a Node.js application that keeps folder A (unencrypted) and folder B (encrypted) on your local machine in sync.

 ### What is it for?
-The idea behind crypto-sync was a way to be able store sensitive data in cloud storages (eg. Google Drive, Microsoft OneDrive, Dropbox ...) while keeping the security in your hands.
+The idea behind crypto-sync was a way to be able to store sensitive data in cloud storages (eg. Google Drive, Microsoft OneDrive, Dropbox ...) while keeping the security in your hands.

 While most cloud storage services do encrypt data on transit and at rest they do handle the keys themselves, which theoretically makes it possible for anyone else than you to access that data.
-So the general purpose of this application to add another security level to this process.
+So the general purpose of this application is to add another security level to this process.

 However crypto-sync literally just keeps two folders on your machine in sync, so you can use it for whatever you want.

 ### How does it work?
 crypto-sync keeps 2 folders on your machine in sync, with the first one being unencrypted and the second one being its AES-256-encrypted twin.
 It watches for file changes on both sides and synchronizes it on the fly.

 The encrypted folder maintains the exact same file structure as the unencrypted ones with the same file & folder names. *Therefore file & folder names are NOT encrypted!* (the file contents however are)

 ## First time startup